Modeling Reachability Types with Logical Relations: Semantic Type Soundness of

+As presented so far, \X{} only supports \emph{first-order} mutable references, \ie, mutable references cannot hold values that contain references to other store locations.
+In this section, we introduce \maybelang{}, which extends \X{} to support higher-order mutable references.
+We outline the major differences from \X{} here.

-We relax the restriction on type $\ty[\qbot]{T}$ for locations, \ie, a referent's type can carry a reachability qualifier $\ty[q]{T}$, indicating that the referent is a non-fresh value of type $T$, and may reach locations specified in $q$.
+\bfparagraph{The \maybelang{} Language} We relax the restriction on referent type $\ty[\qbot]{T}$ for mutable references, \ie, a referent's type can now carry a reachability qualifier $\ty[q]{T}$, indicating that the referent is a non-fresh value of type $T$, and may reach locations specified by $q$.

-Following the $\X{}$-calculus, a store typing maps from locations to pairs of semantic types and reachable locations, as shown in \figref{fig:unary_nested}.
-Let $\ell$ be a location in store typing $\Sigma$, such that $\Sigma(\ell) = (\val, \L)$, for some $\val$ and $\L$, where $\val$ is its semantic type, and $\L$ prescribes set of locations reachable from the content stored in location $\ell$.
-As location $\ell$ can indirectly reach some locations in a store, following prior work~\cite{wei2023polymorphic}, we use location saturation, written as $\lls{\Sigma}{\L}$, to transitively compute reachable sets, and demand that the saturated reachable locations from the content is a subset of the saturated ones from $\L$ (formula \circledx{1} in \figref{fig:unary_nested}). \figref{fig:unary_nested} (top) shows the definition of location saturation adapted from \citet{wei2023polymorphic}'s work.
-In addition, our logical definition disallows cyclic references (formula \circledx{2} in \figref{fig:unary_nested}).
-The definitions of relational store typing and store typing extension are the same as those defined for the \X{}-calculus in \figref{fig:unary_base}, and thus are omitted.
+Following $\X{}$, a store typing maps from locations to pairs of semantic types and reachable locations.
+Let $\ell$ be a location in store typing $\Sigma$, such that $\Sigma(\ell) = (\val, \L)$, for some $\val$ and $\L$, where $\val$ is its semantic type, and $\L$ prescribes the set of locations reachable from the value stored in location $\ell$.
+As location $\ell$ can indirectly reach some locations in a store, following prior work~\cite{wei2023polymorphic}, we use location saturation, written as $\lls{\Sigma}{\L}$, to transitively compute reachable sets, and demand that the saturated reachable locations from the content is a subset of the saturated ones from $\L$.
+In addition, following the syntactic typing rules that disallow cyclic references~\cite{wei2023polymorphic}, our logical definition requires that earlier allocated locations cannot reach those allocated later, which is defined in $\sigma :\Sigma$, \ie, $\forall \ell' \in \L. \, \ell' < \ell $.
+Here, store locations are ordered by their allocation time.